logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/oracle/windows-machines/oracle-database-enterprise-edition/installing-and-configuring-oracle-database-enterprise.md

 ---
 title: "Installing and configuring Oracle Database Enterprise on client machines"
-linktitle: "Installing and configuring Oracle Database Enterprise on client machines"
+linktitle: "Installing and configuring Oracle Database Enterprise"
 description: "This topic describes the steps required for installing and configuring Oracle Database Enterprise on client machines."
 weight: 1
 aliases: